ATMOcanes/ATM303/INSTALL_PYTHON_UNIDATA.md

 ---------------------
 If you did it all right, a browser window should now pop up!
-You are ready for class.
+You are ready to plot a sounding for class.